 The acclaimed Kiawah Art & House Tour is Arts, etc.’s major fundraiser and is held annually in April.
 Each home displays unique architecture, features, views and art collections.
-Check this site for details about the nineteenth annual Tour coming in April of 2019.
+The twentieth annual tour will be held on Friday, April 10, 2020 from 1:00 – 5:00 p.m.

 The Gibbes Museum of Art

 The Gibbes Museum of Art will continue “It Starts With a Dot” at St. John’s High School during the 2019 – 2020 school year.
 The program, which encourages literacy and creative expression, was begun in 2017 as a pilot project funded by Arts, etc., and is a collaborative effort between the Gibbes Museum of Art and the College of Charleston creative writing Master’s program.
 Funding will support outreach to more than 300 St. John’s High School students, and the program will include museum visits, a published anthology of the students’ creative writing and original artwork as well as a student art/creative writing show at the Gibbes.
 The program will expand within St. John’s to include other disciplines such as science, history and music.

 Engaging Creative Minds seeks to provide creative learning opportunities that encourage imagination and innovation to help students achieve academically, stay engaged in school and succeed in life.
 Arts, etc. provides scholarships to third-graders from Johns Island to participate in a 6-week summer STEAM (Science, Technology, Engineering, Arts and Math) camp.
 This nationally recognized program was created to address summer learning loss and provide opportunities for students to engage in meaningful experiences that keep them on track for the next school year.